 Currently, our worship employs a blended style of worship.
 Some hymns are sung to the pipe organ, and other songs are accompanied by the piano.
 Our adult choir sings weekly, and sing a wide variety of styles.

 Am I welcomed if I’m not the “typical Christian”?

 You certainly are!
 Again, we don’t care what you look like.
 If you have questions about the Christian faith or are even a card-carrying doubter, you’re welcomed here.
 The United Methodist motto is Open Hearts.
 Open Minds.
 Open Doors.
 For us this is much more than just a marketing tag line.
 Our congregation strives to respect and welcome all people.
 No matter what.

 Can I receive Communion?

 Yes.
 You don’t have to be a member of our congregation, nor do you have to be a United Methodist to receive Communion.
 We have an open table, which means it’s open to anyone who feels called to participate.
 God’s grace encompasses everyone.

 Also, our Communion table is open to you even if you have not been baptized.

 If I want to be baptized, what do I do?

 This is a great question!
 We would love to help you take this important step in your faith journey.
-The first thing you should do is to talk with one of our pastors (Pastor Drew and Pastor Chris), both of whom would be more than happy to walk you through the process.
+The first thing you should do is to talk with Pastor Drew, who would be more than happy to walk you through the process.

 While a majority of our baptisms are done by ‘sprinkling,’ (literally, sprinkling water on one’s head with the hand), for those who desire, we can also make arrangements to baptize through full immersion.